Elliott Receives Pellegrino Medal During Samford's HEAL Institute

-Dr. Elliott (right) received a Pellegrino Medal emblematic of his service to healthcare ethics during a noon luncheon at the day-long program sponsored by Samford's McWhorter School of Pharmacy.
+Dr. Elliott (left) received a Pellegrino Medal emblematic of his service to healthcare ethics during a noon luncheon at the day-long program sponsored by Samford's McWhorter School of Pharmacy.
 Dr. Nena F. Sanders, dean of Samford's Ida V. Moffett School of Nursing who was recently named Vice Provost of the University's new College of Health Sciences, presented the award.

 The medal is named for Dr. Edmund D. Pellegrino, the first recipient of a lifetime achievement award from the American Society for Bioethics and Humanities.
 Samford has presented Pellegrino Medals to world renowned clinical ethicists over the 12 years of the HEAL Institute's existence.

 The conference--designed to help institutional ethics committee members understand pressing healthcare issues--examined "Marketplace Medicine and Conflicts of Interest."
 Dr. Elliott delivered the keynote address.

 Elliott's scholarly interests include research ethics, the philosophy of psychiatry, enhancement technologies, corruption and others.
 In addition to his medical school post, he is on the faculty of the University of Minnesota Department of Philosophy and is an adjunct member of the School of Journalism and Mass Communication.

 He is the author or editor of seven books, and has written articles for The New Yorker, The Atlantic Monthly, The London Review of Books and The New England Journal of Medicine.